-Transylvania University will become one of the first schools in the NCAA Division III to launch a stunt program next year, giving student-athletes a chance to showcase cheerleading skills in head-to-head competition with moves like pyramids, tosses and tumbling.
+Transylvania University will become one of the first schools in the NCAA Division III to launch a STUNT program next year, giving student-athletes a chance to showcase cheerleading skills in head-to-head competition with moves like pyramids, tosses and tumbling.

 Beginning with the 2025-26 school year, Transy will join the 16 current DIII schools and two Kentucky colleges offering the women’s sport.
 Those interested in the coaching job should apply by Sept.
 15.

-“I am deeply passionate about expanding opportunities for our students, and collegiate stunt is one of the fastest-growing sports for women,” vice president for athletics Holly Sheilley said.
+“I am deeply passionate about expanding opportunities for our students, and collegiate STUNT is one of the fastest-growing sports for women,” vice president for athletics Holly Sheilley said.
 “At Transylvania, our commitment to excellence drives everything we do, and this new sport offers yet another avenue for us to excel and set new standards.”

-Learn more about stunt:
+Learn more about STUNT:

 During a game, each of the four quarters highlight different skill sets.